sw13tch-dio/ELM109_Week11.LAB/README.md

 o	Upload the code.
 2. Running the Experiment:
-o	Once the code is uploaded, the LCD should display the message "Ready to slide!" in the center of the screen. o	Tilt the breadboard or Arduino gently to activate the tilt switch. o	Observe the text as it "falls" to the right across the screen in response to the tilt. o	When you return the device to its stable position, the text should smoothly "fall" back to its original position on the left.
+o	Once the code is uploaded, the LCD should display the message "Ready to slide!" in the center of the screen. o	Tilt the switch gently towards an upright position to activate the tilt switch. o	Observe the text as it "falls" to the right across the screen in response to the tilt. o	When you return the device to its stable position, the text should smoothly "fall" back to its original position on the left.
 3. Observations: